 In addition, Enu has a highly regarded health care practice.
 She regularly defends health care companies, pharmacy benefit managers, retail pharmacies, hospitals, nursing homes and pharmaceutical companies in high-stakes litigation and government investigations.
 Her experience representing individuals and corporations in the health care industry includes internal investigations, grand jury probes and other criminal investigations, agency investigations and civil False Claims Act litigation, covering a wide range of issues and statutes, including anti-kickback statutes, the Food Drug and Cosmetic Act, federal and state False Claims Acts, Medicare and Medicaid fraud, and other state and federal statutes.

-Enu is a former member of the Firm’s Executive and Hiring Committees.
+Enu currently serves as a member of Williams & Connolly’s Executive Committee and is a former member of the Firm’s Hiring Committee.
 In the winter of 2010-2011, she spent several months as Chair of the Transition of Governor Richard L. Scott of Florida, a long-time client of the Firm.